Probiotics for Dogs & Sensitive Stomachs: A Simple Guide | Get Joy

 Strengthen

-The postbiotic delivers helpful compounds that strengthen the gut and support immunity and skin at the same time.
+The postbiotic delivers the finished compounds — vitamins, fatty acids and metabolites — that strengthen the gut wall and support immunity, skin and vitality.

 Why all three